tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

    complaining

-I quickly notified the rest of the team, who promptly left the party and started toward Computer Science building.
+I quickly notified the rest of the team, who promptly left the party and started toward the Computer Science building.
 It was about 1am at this point.
 They arrived (uh, "extremely tired" from partying) and we got to work.

 The first order of business was to increase the resources available on Heroku as a temporary stopgap.
 We increased the number of web workers from 10 to 50